There's a

 for the conclusion.

-No inductive inference is perfect.
+inference is perfect.
 That means that any inductive inference can

 sometimes fail.
 Even though the premises are true, the conclusion might be false.